-However, please be cautious around large brown spiders, as the various species of brown spiders are the most common poisonous spider in the US.
-The bite of a brown reclus spider can cause pain and possible skin damage.
+However, please be cautious around large brown spiders, as the various species of brown spiders are the most common poisonous spiders in the US.
+The bite of a brown recluse spider can cause pain and possible skin damage.

 Despite that, you usually don't have to worry about the spiders themselves.
-Unfortunately, their presence can indicate that you have another more pressing pest issue at hand.
+But their presence can indicate that you have another more pressing pest issue at hand.

-It is estimated that spiders worldwide eat approximately 400-800 million tons of insects and pests each year, drastically reducing the spread of disease in grasslands, forests, and urban environments.
+It is estimated that spiders worldwide eat approximately 400-800 million tons of insects and pests yearly, drastically reducing disease spread in grasslands, forests, and urban environments.
 So, they aren't all bad!

 Common food sources for spiders in the home can also include uncovered meats, wet cat food, and spilled drinks.
 If you can eliminate these food sources by keeping a clean kitchen and sealing off your trash, you will also be able to reduce the population of spiders in your home.

-As a rule of thumb when keeping insects from your home, seal up any cracks or openings where they might be getting into the building.
+Reducing spiders in your home starts by keeping their prey out.
+As a rule of thumb, to keep pests away from your home, you should seal up any cracks or openings where they might be getting into the building.
 If you're a homeowner, check the foundation of the house.
 If there are cracks, not only will it encourage pests to break in, but it's bad for the home!

 Another way bugs can easily get in is through your windows.
 Invest in screens if you don't already have them, and check your existing ones for holes or damage.
 Check the siding around the window as well; some bugs can bore into wood such as termites and carpenter bees, creating a way in for their friends.